stevana/pipelining-with-disruptor/README.md

   let
     (xs, ys) = partitionEithers es in
-    merge es (model f xs) (model g ys) where
+    -- Note that we pass in the input list, in order to perserve the order. merge es (model f xs) (model g ys) where
     merge []             []       []       = []